COS301-SE-2025/Portfolio-Portal/Docs/ArchitecturalRequirements.md

 # 3. Deployment Model

-_[To be completed for **Demo 3**.]_

-_Provide a detailed description of how your system will be deployed.
-This includes the target environment (e.g., cloud, on-premises, hybrid), the deployment topology (e.g., multi-tier, containerized microservices), and any tools or platforms used (e.g., Docker, Kubernetes, AWS).
-Include a deployment diagram that illustrates the infrastructure setup and shows how different system components are distributed across nodes or services.
-The model should support the **systems** quality requirements, such as scalability, reliability, and maintainability._

 Our system will be deployed in a cloud-based environment, leveraging Vercel for frontend hosting and continuous deployment, and Supabase for backend database services.
 The deployment model is designed for high availability, scalability, and maintainability while remaining cost-effective.

 ## Target Environment